 This guidance outlines goals and strategies for U.S. healthcare facilities to operate effectively and safely during the COVID-19 pandemic and provides links to CDC guidance on providing care in different settings and situations.

 In addition to managing interruptions to healthcare operations and healthcare delivery, and reducing the risk of patient infection, protecting both your clinical and non-clinical staff remains critical.
-While shortages of appropriate personal protective equipment (PPE) continue in some areas, best practices for preserving and re-using existing equipment are still relevant.
-Providers and staff providing onsite services must ensure their health and wellness for the safety of your patients and for other members of the workforce.
+Healthcare Personnel providing onsite services must ensure their health and wellness for the safety of your patients and for other members of the workforce.
+Vaccine hesitancy among members of the healthcare workforce is a continuing challenge.

 - NORCAL Group: Healthcare Workforce Protection and Exposure